 “A singer blessed with intense communicative ability who blazes with passion” (Opera Magazine, UK), Camille Zamora balances a vibrant career of opera, recital and concert performances.

-A graduate of The Juilliard School, Camille is the Co-Founder of Sing for Hope, a leading “arts peace corps” non-profit that mobilizes artists in volunteer service and presents projects – such as NYC’s summertime street pianos – that make the arts accessible to all.
-A regular arts and culture contributor to The Huffington Post, she has presented and performed at The Fortune Most Powerful Women Summit, The Skoll World Forum, Opera America, Aspen Ideas Festival, and The United Nations.
-Camille has been honored with a World Harmony Torch-Bearer Award, a Congressional Hispanic Caucus Recognition, a 100 Hispanic Women Community Pride Award, and named one of the Top 50 Americans in Philanthropy by Town & Country, NY1’s New Yorker of the Week, and one of CNN’s Most Intriguing People.
+An advocate for the arts in education, Camille is the Co-Founder of Sing for Hope, a leading “arts peace corps” that mobilizes artists in service and presents initiatives – such as NYC’s Sing for Hope Pianos – that make the arts accessible to all.
+She has presented and performed at the US Capitol, The United Nations, Fortune Most Powerful Women Summit, Skoll World Forum, Opera America, Aspen Ideas Festival, Oxford University, Harvard University, and The Juilliard School, and is a regular arts and culture contributor to The Huffington Post.
+A 2016/17 Kennedy Center Citizen Artist, Camille has been honored with a World Harmony Torch-Bearer Award, a Congressional Hispanic Caucus Recognition, a 100 Hispanic Women Community Pride Award, and been named one of the Top 50 Americans in Philanthropy by Town & Country, NY1’s New Yorker of the Week, and one of CNN’s Most Intriguing People.
+Camille is a graduate of The Juilliard School.